For the past few weeks we’ve been talking about immunity and the importance of the immune system in healing PANS/PANDAS.

 When your child has PANS/PANDAS, it’s critical to recognize the role the immune system plays in the disease.
 Helping your child involves more than treating the symptoms of PANS/PANDAS.
 You have to get to the root cause.

-If your child has been diagnosed with PANS/PANDAS, I am here to support you both through personalized therapies and free resources.
+If your child has been diagnosed with PANS/PANDAS, my team and I am here to support you both through personalized therapies and free resources.

 Resources